 - SKIPS (Supporting Kids in Primary Schools) mental health promotion program – information sessions about FaPMI for primary schools.

 To learn more about FaPMI, or to find out if there is a FaPMI coordinator you can talk to in your area, visit the Bouverie Centre website where you can locate the FaPMI coordinator contact details.

-Young Carers Australia has information that is targeted to people in different age groups, as well as professionals.
-You can contact them on 1800 242 636.
+Young Carers Network has information that is targeted to people in different age groups, as well as professionals.

 Looking after yourself and caring for someone with a mental illness

 Being a carer for someone with a mental illness can be emotionally and physically demanding.
 Sometimes the burden can become too much.
 To make sure you do not burn out, set aside time to spend with friends and family who are not involved, and do things that you enjoy, like gardening, going to the movies or exercising.
 If you are in good spirits and feel refreshed, you can provide better support for the person you are caring for.

 If you are going through a difficult time with the person you are caring for, talk to your friends and family about it.
 Often, just by talking things through, they become clearer and less overwhelming.
 If you are concerned about the person's privacy, talk to a healthcare professional instead.
 They will be able to advise you on useful strategies and further mental health support services.